 - Kung Pao Chicken: Although kung pao chicken is an authentic Sichuan dish, the Western version is usually less spicy than the fiery original.

 - Orange Chicken and Cashew Chicken: Again, don't expect perfect chunks of white chicken breast in the authentic versions.
 Also, the American versions are much thicker and sweeter.

 - Moo Shu Pork: Although this pork dish is available in China, it can be hard to find.

 - Lo Mein: Typically one of the cheapest dishes on offer, lo mein noodles can be eaten throughout China and are part of many stir-fried dishes.
 Lo mein simply means "stirred noodles" — they are typically made from wheat flour.

-- Fried Rice: Many varieties of fried rice are eaten throughout Asia, most often as a way to make safe rice left over from the day before.
+- Fried Rice: Many varieties of fried rice are eaten throughout Asia, most often as a way to make safe rice leftover from the day before.
 Even President Obama ate nasi goreng — Indonesia's simple fried-rice dish — on his 2010 visit to the country.

 - Buddha's Delight: This healthy vegetarian dish got its name because many Buddhists follow vegetarian diets.
-It's traditionally enjoyed on the first day of a lunar new year for heath and to give animals a break.
+It's traditionally enjoyed on the first day of a lunar new year for health and to give animals a break.
 Buddha's delight is often pricey because it can have up to 20 different types of ingredients, including tofu!
 The dish won't delight vegans, however: it sometimes contains eggs or fish sauce.